 Fully funded residencies are available throughout the year, and provide a private studio and self-catering accommodation on the Dumfries House estate for up to four artists at any one time.

 This is a unique opportunity for painters, textile and furniture designers, illustrators, practice-based researchers and applied artists who use drawing in their practice.
 The emphasis is on working from observation and the development of new work.

-Applications are now closed for the Dumfries House residency session between January – June 2018.
-The application deadline is Monday 18 September 2017.
-If you have any questions regarding your application please contact firstname.lastname@example.org
+Applications are now open for the Dumfries House RDS Alumni residency session between September - December 2018 and the Dumfries House US Artists residency session for summer 2018.
+The application deadline for both is Sunday 25th March 2018.
+If you have any questions regarding your application please contact email@example.com

 Dumfries House is set in 2,000 acres of land in East Ayrshire, Scotland and was built between 1754 and 1759 for the 5th Earl of Dumfries.
 It has been described as an 18th century time-capsule due to the fact that the principal rooms and their contents have remained virtually unchanged for 250 years.